jaroslaw-weber/blog/data/posts/csharp-vs-rust.md

 # Safety

-Rust wrappers, lifetimes and immutability on default creates a great safety net for the software.
-Some errors which would be discovered on runtime in another language is not even compiling in Rust, because of the safety guarantees.
+Rust unique features prevent lot of problems which would otherwise appear on runtime.
+If something compiles, it is probably much safer than same thing written in different language.
+Option prevents null exceptions, lifetimes/borrowing prevents from data races.

 "If it compiles, it works" is the motto of Rust.
 This is THE safest language (comparable to haskell) and that is why it's used for multithreading and programming reliable systems.

 # Compiler errors

-Compiler errors are beautiful in rust.
+Compiler errors are beautiful in Rust.
 If you write this:
 ```
 fn main() {
        let v = Vec::new();